-The Pilgrim, deep in his rural shaman trip, went looking for a holloway to sleep in.
-The Outlaw and myself meanwhile, climbed the gate to a neighbouring field.
+R, deep in his rural shaman trip, went looking for a holloway to sleep in.
+B and myself meanwhile, climbed the gate to a neighbouring field.
 There in the corner we found a trailer, an old thing made of wood and rust that nevertheless promised dry shelter in beneath.

 From our initial plan of conquering an industrial-era giant, we had been reduced to sleeping under old farm equipment in a sheep field – but this surrender of material control would prove fruitful yet, in preparing us for the unexpected adventures still ahead.